DrGnNatsu/Obsidian-Note/Operating System/Chapter 8 - Virtual Memory.md

 - Determines the number of processes that will be resident in main memory (the ***multiprogramming level***).
 - Too few processes lead to idle CPU time.
 - Too many processes lead to ***thrashing***.
+> [!note] Definition
+> Long-term Scheduling: ensure there is enough space to ready state
+> Middle-term Scheduling: check for suspend, ready, and block state
+> Short-term Scheduling:
+### Image Explanation
+- Horizontal: number of processes
+- Vertical: performance of the processor
+- Less number of processes - low performance, high number of processes - low performance, Load Control manage the number of processes to maximise the performance.
 ### Process Suspension
 - If the degree of multiprogramming needs to be reduced, one or more resident processes must be suspended (swapped out).
 - ***Suspension policies*** for choosing a process to suspend include: